 What is a typical church service like?

-Every Sunday we gather at 10am to sing together, listen to a talk that helps us understand the Bible and follow Jesus.
+Every Sunday we gather at 10am to sing together and hear teaching that helps us understand the Bible and follow Jesus.
 Occasionally, we hear a Story of Hope or witness a baptism.
 Our services are normally around 60-70 minutes long.
 Typically, we take communion on the first Sunday of every month.

 People like to come a little early to grab a free coffee and baked good before our service starts.